Decoupling Data Layouts from Bounding Volume Hierarchies: Data Availability Statement

+Performance results were generated using a publicly available artifact~\cite{this2026artifact} containing all benchmarking code, scripts, and instructions for reproducibility.
+Benchmarking results may vary across hardware platforms, which is precisely the thesis of this work.

-\begin{acks} We thank James Dong, Benjamin Driscoll, Olivia Hsu, Scott Kovach, Katherine Mohr, Shiv Sundram, and Anderson Truong for feedback on early drafts of this paper.
-We also thank Andrew Adams for feedback on the initial development of the layout language.
-Finally, we are indebted to Rohan Yadav, who, by sheer misfortune, found himself seated in close proximity to the authors and graciously endured endless questions about scientific prose.
-We gratefully acknowledge the sources of the scenes: Martin K\'{a}\v{c}erik for providing \texttt{sheep}, \citet{stanford2025scan} for \texttt{lucy}, and \citet{mcguire2017data} for the rest.
+\begin{acks} We thank our reviewers for their valuable feedback.
+We are especially grateful for Benjamin Driscoll's assistance in formalizing the language, and thank Andrew Adams for early feedback on the initial development of the layout language.
+We also thank Scott Kovach, Shiv Sundram, Olivia Hsu, James Dong, Anderson Truong, and Katherine Mohr for feedback on early drafts of this paper.
+Finally, we extend special thanks to Rohan Yadav, who, by sheer misfortune, found himself seated in close proximity to the authors and graciously endured endless questions about scientific prose.

+We acknowledge Martin K\'{a}\v{c}erik for access to \texttt{sheep}; Morgan McGuire’s Computer Graphics Archive ~\cite{mcguire2017data} for access to \texttt{hairball}, \texttt{san-miguel}, \texttt{power-plant}, \texttt{white-oak}, and \texttt{sponza}; and Stanford University Computer Graphics Laboratory~\cite{stanford2025scan} for access to \texttt{lucy}.
 Christophe and Alexander were supported by the Qualcomm Innovation Fellowship and SystemX Alliance.
 This work was supported in part by the NSF under grant numbers 2216964 and 2143061, by the Stanford Portal Center, and by PRISM, one of seven centers in JUMP 2.0, a Semiconductor Research Corporation (SRC) program sponsored by DARPA. \end{acks}